What is Conyo? 25 funny words list, lines and phrases meaning

 What is Conyo?

 Conyo meaning in the Philippines' context, is simply an urban slang language.
-Filipino also call it Coño or Pinoy slang.
+Filipinos also call it Coño or Pinoy slang.
 It means talking in Taglish (mixing words from Tagalog and English in sentences).
 Filipino youth from the upper class (the rich) and those in expensive schools also call themselves Conyo.

 Read also